rungulus/Bucket/README.md

 ## Step 4 - Releasing it into the wild (Discord)

 ### Bucket will want to say slurs after a while.
-There's a filter in place which should block most if not all of them, but in the future we will need a better way to filter them out from OpenAI's data.
+There's a filter in place which should block most if not all of them, and a well crafted system prompt will prevent them, but we will need a better solution for "ignoring" them from OpenAI's data.

-1. Rename `config.sample.json` to `config.json` and enter your Discord API key, OpenAI API Key, and Fine Tuned Model ID.
+1. Rename `config.sample.json` to `config.json`, enter your Discord API key, and then just copy the rest of your settings from `validation/config.json`.

+2. Enter the ID of the channel you want the bot to monitor for pings and respond in into the `allowedChannelId` node.

-2. Open a terminal/command prompt in the validation folder and run `node index.js`
+3. Open a terminal/command prompt in the validation folder and run `node index.js`

 If you're having issues with the bot, make sure the dependencies are installed by running `npm install discord.js node-fetch`

+Bucket will log responses, and who triggered the bot in the `/logs/` folder.

 ## That's all!
 If you see an issue, or want to make an improvement please feel free!